vannaflo/vannaflo.github.io/index.md

 * Lab 9, Part 2

     Another favorite lab was Lab 9: part 2.
-I fell beind in labs, but coming back to Lab 9, I was able to figure out a good amount of the code wihtout needing help.
+I fell beind in labs, but coming back to Lab 9, I was able to figure out a good amount of the code without needing help.
 I found it fairly easy, but only struggled with using the secret.dat file in game.cc and secret.cc.
 It was new to use ifstream and ofstream, but I was able to get help and figure out what my mistakes were.
 Lab 9 was a good stepping stone into the more confusing codes that I may struggle with.